EuroPython/website/data/pages-content/tournament.md

 - Register your team: fill in the form at https://forms.gle/v2s9oHZ1xLTUo5ov7 (30 spots available)
 - You will be given a private GH repository in the `europython2023gametournament` organisation
 - Read the game rules below and start working on your bot
-- Ask questions on the Discord channel #<PLACEHOLDER>
+- Ask questions on the Discord forum `ai-game-tournament`
 - Creating alliances is authorized (betrayals are also allowed!)
 - Once your bot is ready, make sure you copy it into the `main` branch of the repo you were given
 - Deadline is 15:00 on Friday July 21st